 Q: Is this system vacuum based like a Buchner?

-A: No. It is a pressurized positive pressure system and operates at 100 PSI.
-Filtration at these pressures are faster, something that cannot happen on a vacuum based system.
+A: No. It is a positive pressure system and operates up to 100 PSI.
+Filtration at pressures are faster, something that cannot happen on a vacuum based system.

 Q: Will my solvent boil at 100 PSI?